Deciding which card is better for you depends on how high your credit score is and what you’re looking for in a credit

 Because rewards programs and 0-percent interest promotions can make overspending more enticing, a simple, no-frills credit card, such as the Platinum card, may encourage you to be more conservative with your spending.
 Also, people who don’t use credit cards often tend to like plain, vanilla cards because they’re simpler than rewards cards.

-Best for some who wants to rebuild credit: Platinum card
+Best for someone who wants to rebuild credit: Platinum card

 For cardholders who are just starting to use credit or who are rebuilding their credit scores, the Platinum card is a good option.
 Unlike some competitors, it doesn’t charge an annual fee, nor does it charge a penalty rate.
 So if you run into a stretch of bad luck and repeatedly miss payments, you won’t be surprised with a higher interest rate than you were expecting.

 Like all Capital One credit cards, the Platinum card also waives foreign transaction fees – a rare perk for a card aimed at consumers with imperfect credit.
 In addition, your account is automatically reviewed for a credit limit increase after your first six months of on-time payments, which could have a beneficial impact on your credit score.
 Since larger credit limits are hard to get for consumers with damaged scores, that perk alone is worth a lot.

 Best for someone with excellent credit: Quicksilver card